MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-function-security-roles.md

 ---
 title: Manage function roles - Azure Data Explorer
-description: This article describes how to use management commands to view, add, and remove function admins on the function level in Azure Data Explorer. ms.topic: reference ms.date: 02/21/2023
+description: Learn how to use management commands to view, add, and remove function admins on a function level. ms.topic: reference ms.date: 05/15/2023
 ---

 # Manage function roles